-A 2016 Brewster Council on Aging needs assessment (Ed note: this paragraph to be updated based on results of 2023 COA assessment now being compiled) found that the typical older adult wants to stay in Brewster and is aging with sufficient resources and social support.
-However, there are segments of this population that struggle to age in place.
+The 2023 Brewster Council on Aging needs assessment update found that most older adults report that it is "very important" for them to remain living in Brewster as they age.
+The typical older adult is aging with sufficient resources and social support.
+However, there are segments of this population that struggle to age in place, especially with financial insecurity and available support as they need help with daily living.
 Transportation, caregiving services, and health and wellness programs were seen as priorities.
-Most older adults think that the current COA building/senior center is inadequate for community needs and supported the creation of a multi-generational community center.
-This finding mirrors many statements in the 2017 Brewster Vision Planning workshops about the value of a multi-generational community center to meet the needs of Brewster's diverse population and a place that would bring all age groups together.
+Most older adults think that the current COA building/senior center is inadequate for community needs and support the creation of a multi-generational community center.
+Program preferences for a center include lifelong learning, performances, and physical fitness programs.

-The Select Board adopted a Diversity, Equity and Inclusion (DEI) pledge in 2021.
-The Town has undertaken a DEI report and has received a State Grant to perform a DEI audit and training for municipal staff and officials.
+The Select Board adopted a Diversity, Equity, and Inclusion (DEI) pledge in 2021.
+The

+Town has undertaken a DEI report and has received a State Grant to perform a DEI audit and training for municipal staff and officials.
 The Town will look to engage stakeholders in this important community conversation.